iYadavVaibhav/stem/docs/0-Information-Technology/docker.md

 ## Dev Containers

 "Dev Containers" is term used to let developers do **development** inside a container.
-The container can run in docker installed locally or on remote (like github).
+The container can run in docker installed locally or on remote (like github, calls it codespace).
 Dev Containers provide isolated, production ready infra to work on.

+Dev Containers are made available in VS Code.
+It basically runs a docker container in docker enginer.
+Then VS Code connects to it using remote connection.
+Anything you run on the container, is exposed via a port.
+This can then be accessed via host, if you add `"remote.localPortHost": "allInterfaces",` to vs code settings, you can access this host and port on you lan via any other device.

 Links: